Los Angeles Chapter — California Association of Marriage and Family Therapists

 The purpose of the program is to help therapists be aware of their legal and ethical responsibilities to clients and the new security of platforms to use when providing telehealth services.

 Our presenter is Curt Widhalm, LMFT.
-Curt is a brilliant and entertaining presenter on Law and Ethics.
+Curt is a knowledgeable and entertaining presenter on Law and Ethics.

 This workshop will fulfill your bi-annual BBS Law and Ethics requirement.